Configuration

 SFTP_ACCESS |

 The type of access your SFTP account has.
-Legal values are: read_only , read_write . |
+Legal values are: read_only, read_write. |

-SFTP_HOST |
+SFTP_HOSTNAME |

 The hostname of the SFTP server |